-There are more unfinished DIY projects out there than we could ever know what to do with.
-You’ve seen them in your closets.
-You’ve seen them at garage sales.
-You’ve seen the half-painted and half-built houses.
+There are more unfinished DIY projects out there than I could ever know what to do with.
+I’ve seen them in my closets.
+I’ve seen them at garage sales.
+I’ve seen the half-painted and half-built houses.

 4. Get rid of half-finished projects that will always be half-finished.

-Discovered that you’re not really an oil painter after all?
+Discover that you’re not really an oil painter after all?
 Get rid of the half-finished painting.
 Pass on all of your supplies.
+You’ll feel better.